What do waste management, drayage, courier, transit, school bus, and trucking fleets have in common? We work with them all at Flipturn.

 School bus fleets

-Predictability is paramount.
+School bus operators need predictability above everything.
 Routes are fixed, schedules are known in advance, and parents expect buses to show up on time.
-Charging operations need to be rock-solid and dependable.
-There's zero tolerance for a bus not being ready because of a charging failure.
+Charging operations have to be rock-solid.
+There's zero tolerance for a bus that isn't ready because of a charging failure.

-For school bus operators, FIFO prioritization and overnight power management work together to ensure every bus is charged in the right order and ready for morning routes.
+For school bus fleets, FIFO prioritization and overnight power management work together to ensure every bus is charged in the right order and ready for morning routes.

 The common thread